luchko/latticegraph_designer/README.rst

 Contacts:
 =========

-About the feature extension or bugs report you can create issue or feature request at [LINK] or feel free to contact me directly by e-mail:
+About the feature extension or bugs report you can `create the issue or feature request <https://github.com/luchko/latticegraph_designer/issues>`_ or feel free to contact me directly by e-mail:

 	**Ivan Luchko** - luchko.ivan@gmail.com